There are many different ways to meditate

-Here's a few of the basics you may like to check before you begin
+Meditation basics to check before you begin your meditation

-Whether sitting on a chair or cross-legged, your back needs to be straight, upright, supported, comfortable (cushion etc) and never rigid
+Whether sitting on a chair or cross-legged, your back needs to be comfortable, supported, straight, upright, relaxed.

 If on a chair, your feet are flat on the floor or supported on a cushion or folded rug